meadowsys/darkmode-helper/README.md

 # darkmode-helper <!-- omit in toc -->

 small module to help manage dark mode.
-It provides functions for toggling dark mode, switching between light and dark modes, using system mode, and automatically saves the preference in local storage.
-Also works with [windicss] / [tailwindcss] with dark mode set to "class".
+It provides functions for toggling dark mode, switching between light and dark modes, using system mode, and automatically saves the preference in local storage (or a custom storage backend).
+Also works with [windicss] / [tailwindcss] with dark mode set to `class`.

 ## Table of Contents <!-- omit in toc -->